Plombo/vcromclaim/README.md

   supported, it might be trivial to expand neogeo_convert.py to include support for your game.
 * NEO GEO: Many Neo Geo games are encrypted.
-At this time, there is no way of decrypting these games.
+At this time, there is no way of decryptiny these games.
 (If you are desperate, you can emulate the WAD in Dolphin, and use Dolphin's debug mode to create a ram dump.
-The ram dumps shoould contain the decrypted roms.)
+The ram dumps should contain the decrypted roms.)
-* NEO GEO: The BIOS used for Neo Geo games (MVS version for some, AES version for some) is extracted, but many of the support ROMS (e.g. 000-lo.lo, sfix.sfix, etc) are NOT extracted at this time.
+* NEO GEO: The BIOS used for Neo Geo games (MVS or AES depending on game) is included with the VC games and is extracted, but some of the support ROMs (sfix and m1) are missing because are not needed for normal game play.
+  To make the games run in mame, dummy files are created, but some BIOS functionality (such as management menu) is broken.
 * FDS: Many games spanning multiple disk sides will glitch in common emulators when you are supposed to switch side.
 For example, Bio Miracle Bokutte Upa will show a flashing WAIT message and Zelda no Densetsu will show "Press Start" (but nothing happens if you do).
 In both these games, just switching disk will resume the game.
-This is because the ROMs have been modified for the Virtual Console emulator to automatically switch sides.
+This is because the games have been customized for the Virtual Console emulator to automatically switch sides.
 * ALL SYSTEMS: Some VC ROMs are modified from the original ROMs in ways that causes them to glitch or not run in common emulators.
 Known cases: